16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 Many banks offer their borrowers two options to consider when paying loan installments.
 They are the equated balance and reducing balance methods.

 In the Equated Balance method, which is also known as the Equated Monthly Installment (EMI), the borrower pays the same amount of monthly rental throughout the loan term.
 This is the sum of the principal loan amount and the interest on the principal, which is then divided by the number of years.
-This provides the borrowers an understanding to budget their finances as to how much money they will need to pay each month for their loan.
+This provides the borrowers with an understanding to budget their finances as to how much money they will need to pay each month for their loan.

 In the Reducing Balance method, the loan principal is divided by the loan term and interest is calculated on the remaining loan after reducing the monthly principal payment.
 Here the borrower has to pay a higher monthly installment at the earlier repayment periods than the equated balance method.
 However, the monthly installment will reduce in the latter part of the loan term.
 If you sum up the total monthly installment payments (principal + capital) in the reducing balance method, it is generally lower than the equated balance total installment payments.